Three-day Great Wall Hiking & Camping Route 3A: Jiankou-Mutianyu-Jinshanling-Gubeikou-Second

 called Duokou.
 On the upper part of the Duokou were

-the lower part were small openings ('loopholes') through
+lower part were small openings ('loopholes') through which

-which defenders could also shoot while in greater safety
+defenders could also shoot while in greater safety from incoming

 In addition to the gorgeous scenery on your hike, you'll also get to